naofumi-fujii/jp_business_day/README.md

 # JpBusinessDay

-some util methods for business days in japan.
+some useful methods for business days in japan.

 ## Installation